AI is enhancing performance and even scouting future talent in elite sport. Sports technology and data are key to success, but come with legal risks.

 Women already face plenty of barriers to participation in sport.
 They don’t need the added challenge of unnecessary injuries holding them back.
 So far, not enough has been done to tackle this issue by those who have the power and influence to make a difference.

-Nearly 30 female footballers — enough players for an entire squad — missed last year’s Women’s World Cup due to ACL injuries and at least 13 WSL (Women’s Super League) players are currently undergoing ACL rehabilitation including England captain Leah Williamson.
+Nearly 30 female footballers — enough players for an entire squad — missed the 2023 FIFA Women’s World Cup due to ACL injuries and at least 13 WSL (Women’s Super League) players are currently undergoing ACL rehabilitation including England captain Leah Williamson.

 This has forced prominent players to speak out, including Beth Mead and Vivianne Miedema in their Netflix documentary ‘Step By Step’.
 This saw Arsenal players talk about their personal experiences of suffering from ACL injuries in the hope of helping the next generation of female footballers.